Don’t Stay Stuck: Overthinking and Overwhelm

 You might feel:

 Your body often knows before your mind does.
-But overthinking can drown out those signals.
+Overthinking can drown out those signals.

 Breaking the Overthinking Cycle Gently